Characters: PaRappa the Rapper

 - Drill Sergeant Nasty: One of his personalities.

-- False Teeth Tomfoolery: He has a pair of false teeth, which he gives to Lammy after his stage if over.
+- False Teeth Tomfoolery: He has a pair of false teeth, which he gives to Lammy after his stage is over.

 - Split Personality: He switches personalities whenever he gets hit on the head, either being an angry commander or a bumbling old man.
-This happens during his song as well.
+This happens during his song as well, and the music's speed changes to reflect it.

 Paul ChuckA woodsman whom Lammy goes to in order to get a new guitar.
 The price; Lammy has to help him chop wood for it.
 The teacher of Stage 5.